jacobhumston/sxcu.api/README.md

 console.log(uploadData);
 ```

-You must include `__dirname` before you provide the file path if you don't want to provide the full path to the file.
-Note that the above wont work unless you have a filed named `a-test.png` in the same folder as your code.
+You must include `__dirname` before you provide the file if you don't want to provide the full path to the file.
+Note that the above code wont work unless you have a file named `a-test.png` in the same folder as your code.

 ### Requiring Specific Endpoints